ietf-wg-sidrops/charter/sidrops-charter-02.md

 research/measurement community all have relevant operational experience or insight that this working group will consider in its work.

-The sidrops working group is focused on deployment and operational issues and experiences with SIDR technologies that are part of the global routing system, as well as the repositories and CA systems that form part of the SIDR architecture.

-The goals of the sidrops working group are to:
+The goals of SIDROPS are to:

-Solicit input from a range of operators to identify operational issues with a SIDR-aware Internet, and determine solutions or workarounds to those issues.
+* Solicit input from a range of operators to identify operational issues with a SIDR-aware Internet, and specify solutions or workarounds to those issues.

-Solicit input from all operators to identify issues with interaction with the non-SIDR-aware Internet, and to determine solutions or workarounds to those issues.
+* Solicit input from all operators to identify issues with interaction with the non-SIDR-aware Internet, and to specify solutions or workarounds to those issues.

-Standardize YANG data models related to the SIDR operations.
+* Standardize YANG data models related to the SIDR operations.

-Develop operational solutions for identified issues in sidrops and document them in standard track, informational, or BCP documents, depending on the type of solution (e.g. new extensions vs operational/deployment recommendations).
+* Develop operational solutions for identified issues in SIDROPS and document them in Standard Track, Informational, or BCP documents, depending on the type of solution (e.g., new extensions vs. operational/deployment recommendations).

-These documents should document SIDR operational experience, including interactions with non-SIDR-aware networks, the interfaces between SIDR- aware and non-SIDR-aware networks, and the continued operational/ security impacts from non-SIDR-aware networks.
+* Document SIDR operational experience, including interactions with non-SIDR-aware networks, the interfaces between SIDR-aware and non-SIDR-aware networks, and the continued operational/security impacts from non-SIDR-aware networks.

 SIDR operational and deployment issues with Interdomain Routing Protocols as well as BGPSEC maintenance and extension are the